ncatlab/nlab-content/pages/17365.md

   [f,\Omega Y]_{strict}
 $$

-is an isomorphism, and hence $\Sigma f$ is a stable equivalence.
+is an isomorphism by the first statement above, and hence $\Sigma f$ is a stable equivalence.

 =--